 The Sexual Cultures Research Group was founded in 2016 as an initiative led by academics in the School of English and Drama at Queen Mary University of London.

-Our research is informed by multiple histories, geographies, cultures and forms.
-In conceiving of ‘sexual cultures’, we are committed to thinking about sexuality in relation to other identity forming discourses including, but not limited to: race and ethnicity, class, beliefs, dis/abilities, age, gender, and trans*.
+In conceiving of ‘sexual cultures’, we are committed to thinking about sexuality in relation to other identity forming discourses including, but not limited to race and ethnicity, class, dis/abilities, gender, and trans* lives and experiences.

 The founding and core members of the Group are: